RitzyKingS/Data_Science_Project/Cyclistic_Google Capstone Project with Python/Readme.md

-Certainly!
-Here's the GitHub readme.md file for the Cyclistic Google Data Analytics Capstone project:

 # Cyclistic: Google Data Analytics Capstone

 This repository contains the Cyclistic Google Data Analytics Capstone project.
 The project focuses on analyzing and providing insights into the Cyclistic bike-sharing data to understand user behavior and develop data-driven recommendations to increase the number of annual members.
 The project follows the data analytics process, including data extraction, cleaning, analysis, and visualization, to derive meaningful insights and actionable recommendations.